jameszah/ESP32-CAM-JAMCAM/README.md

 - Various graphics displays such as blinking lights, conways game of life, battling snakes, tron snakes, ...
 - Various clocks .. with weather report from your neighborhood
 - Video editor builtin, to clip a segment of a recorded video, or reduce the framerate from 24fps, to 10fps, 1 fps, etc to reduce the size of video due to the limited 4mbps download rate, and rebuild the index of a broken video.
-- Touch control to change the video effects right from the display, and  start/stop recording, rather than using the website.
+- Touch control to change the video display right from the display, and  start/stop recording, rather than using the website.

-Starts as hostmode at ssid JAMCAM password 12344321, and 192,168.4.1, and then you can change hostmode name/pass, and add 2 router ssid/pass combinations, plus timezone, weatherapi.com id and postal code for weather, etc.
+Starts as hostmode at ssid JAMCAM password 12344321, and 192.168.4.1, and then you can change hostmode name/pass, and add 2 router ssid/pass combinations, plus timezone, weatherapi.com id and postal code for weather, etc from the webpage.
+Plus edit, download, delete the videos.

 The website allows you to control everything as well as stream the video being observed or recorded, and the video/effects being displayed on the 6 inch 16x16 led screen.